DAHUB-GUIOT/natur-78/replit.md

 7. **Mapa de viajeros**: Experiences visible to travelers when approved

 ### User Management
-- **Unified Authentication**: Users can access both portals with the same credentials
+- **Unified Authentication**: All empresa users can access Portal Viajeros with the same credentials
 - **Primary Test User**: dahub.tech@gmail.com (password: 12345678) - can access both Portal Empresas and Portal Viajeros
-- **Flexible Role System**: Business users can explore traveler experiences and vice versa
+- **Cross-Portal Access**: Business users can seamlessly switch between managing their business and exploring as travelers
 - **Complete Profile Setup**: Auto-generated profiles with all required fields
-- **Portal Viajeros Navigation**: Main menu with two dropdowns (Experiencias and Mi Cuenta) similar to Portal Empresas design
+- **Identical Navigation**: Both portals use HeaderButtons navigation with same structure and design

 ### Technical Implementation
 - **UserFlowManager Component**: Real-time progress tracking with visual indicators and completion percentages